top of page

 • Take your left hand to your heart and your right hand to your belly.

-• Notice your breath, the rise of your belly on the inhales and the belly button going toward your spine on the exhales.
+• Notice your breath: the rise of your belly on the inhales and your belly sinking toward your spine on the exhales.

-• Stay here and breathe for a little longer.
+• Stay here and breathe.
 Allow the earth to ground you and relax into this space.

-• When you’re ready to release out of the pose, bring your attention back to your breath and open your eyes.
+• When you’re ready to release out of the pose, bring your hands to the outside of your knees, drawing your knees together.
+Turn to one side and gently lift to a comfortable seat.
+Bring your attention back to your breath and open your eyes.

 Note that this website and the Stand Up for Your Self-Care YouTube Channel are for informational purposes only and should not be used as a substitute for professional medical advice, diagnosis or treatment.
 Speak with your doctor before beginning any new exercise routine or wellness plan.